kallaspriit/fiware/evaluation/README.md

 IoT Platform Evaluation Test
 ============================
-The goal of the test is to create a practical use-case of an IoT device that:
+The goal of the test is to create a practical use-case of an IoT platform that:
 - periodically reports some state to the server
 - accepts commands from the server to perform a task
 - can be queried by the server for current state